Mitigating Temporal Misalignment by Discarding Outdated Facts: Data

-\paragraph{QA under Misalignment} We evaluate on SituatedQA~\cite{Zhang2021SituatedQA}, a dataset of questions from NQ-Open~\cite{kwiatkowski-etal-2019-natural} with temporally or geographically dependent answers.
+\paragraph{QA under Misalignment} Our primary evaluations are on SituatedQA~\cite{Zhang2021SituatedQA}, a dataset of questions from NQ-Open~\cite{kwiatkowski-etal-2019-natural} with temporally or geographically dependent answers.
 We use the temporally-dependent subset, where each question has been annotated with a brief timeline of answers that includes the correct answer as of 2021, the prior answer, and the dates when each answer started to be true.
 We evaluate misalignment between $t_M=2018$ and $t_q=2021$ using the answers from NQ-Open for $a_{2018}$ and answers from SituatedQA as $a_{2021}$.

-While several recent works have proposed new datasets for studying temporal shifts in QA~\cite{Kasai2022RealTimeQW,Livska2022StreamingQAAB}, these works focus on questions about new events, where answers do not necessarily change (e.g., ``how much was the deal between Elon Musk and Twitter worth?").
+While several recent works have proposed new datasets for studying temporal shifts in QA~\cite{Kasai2022RealTimeQW,Livska2022StreamingQAAB}, these works focus on questions about new events, where answers do not necessarily change (e.g., ``How much was the deal between Elon Musk and Twitter worth?").
 We do not study such shifts in the input distribution over time.
 We, instead, study methods for managing the shift in the output distribution (i.e., answers changing over time).
 Adjusting model confidence due to changes in input distribution has been explored~\cite{Kamath2020SelectiveQA}; however, to the best of our knowledge, this is the first work on calibrating over shifts in output distribution in QA.

-\paragraph{Fact Duration} Following our ``QA under temporal misalignment'' evaluations above, we also evaluate fact duration prediction on SituatedQA.
+\paragraph{Fact Duration} Following suit with the QA evaluations above, we also evaluate fact duration prediction on SituatedQA.
 To generate fact-duration pairs, we use the annotated previous answer as of 2021, converting the question/answer pair into statement using an existing T5-based~\cite{raffel2020exploring} conversion model~\cite{chen2021can}.
 We then use distance between the 2021 and previous answer's start date as the fact's duration, $d$.